lucasicf/dict2xml/README.md

 ### Lists

 Useful to create multiple entries of an element.
-Lists are ordered, there's no needing to use any extra feature.
+Lists are ordered, there's no need to use any extra feature.

 ```python
 from dict2xml import dict2XML